Jamal Blackman: Los Angeles FC

 On 13 September 2021, Blackman joined Major League Soccer side Los Angeles FC.
 He made his debut for the club on 29 September, playing the full match in a 2–1 loss to Portland Timbers.
 On 26 October, Blackman had his first clean sheet with LAFC during the club's 3–0 win over Seattle Sounders FC and was named man of the match by fans.
 He played the final eight games of the 2021 season, before departing the Banc of California Stadium along with head coach Bob Bradley.

 Later career

 Blackman returned to England and joined Championship side Huddersfield Town on 31 January 2022 on a deal until the end of the 2021–22 season.
 He played three games during his time at Kirklees Stadium, and was an unused substitute at Wembley Stadium in the play-off final defeat to Nottingham Forest, and was not retained beyond the summer by manager Carlos Corberán.

 Blackman signed for newly promoted League One side Exeter City on 26 July 2022 on a one-year deal.
 On 3 July 2023, his contract with Exeter having expired, Blackman signed for Burton Albion.
 On 21 December 2024, Blackman joined League One side Shrewsbury Town on a short-term deal following a short trial period.

 On 10 October 2025, Blackman joined National League side Morecambe on a deal until January.
+On 16 May 2026, Morecambe announced he was being released.